 Premium for disability income @ $5000/mth for Age 35 Male Non-Smoker should typically cost no more than $100/mth

-There is a good 60% chance one will be diagnosed with a critical illness condition before the age of 70, thus the probability to claim is high and so is the premium.
+There is a good 30 – 40% chance that one will be diagnosed with a critical illness condition while they are still working, thus the probability to claim is high.
 Many sources indicate cancer cases rising sharply in Singapore in the last few years, but the good news is that the survivor rate is up.
-Though statistics in Singapore are not available, the 5-year survival rate of women with stage 0 or stage 1 cancer in US is close to 100%.
+Also statistically, the 5-year survival rate of women with stage 0 or stage 1 cancer in US is close to 100%.
 This is where early CI/CI insurance becomes important.

-Financial Advisors recommend at least one year of income to be paid out in advance for early stage critical illness diagnosis and three to four years of income for late-stage critical illness diagnosis.
-The purpose of the payout is to tide over income losses during this period while not draining all your savings while you recuperate.
+We suggest at least one year of income to be paid out in advance for early stage critical illness diagnosis and three to four years of income for late-stage critical illness diagnosis.
+The purpose of the payout is to tide over income losses during this period while not draining all your life’s savings as you recuperate.

 Following our observation, you can see that your coverage requirement is dependent on your monthly expenditure on your family and yourself.
 As such, the more your financial commitments, the higher the cost of insurance.